rectorphp/getrector-com/resources/blog/posts/2026/2026-02-07-upgrade-to-phpunit-125-in-7-diffs.md

 <br>

 The next is a test method that uses a data provider.
-The data provider usually tests edge-case values that may or may not trigger a method call:
+The data provider usually tests edge case values that may or may not trigger a method call:

 ```diff
  use PHPUnit\Framework\TestCase;